Connall1234/code-institute-prroject-two-for-submission/README.md

 - **Colour Scheme**
   - The colours used were black and white, for a simple contrast, and also red for the reset button to give the arcade theme.
 - **Typography**
-  - The font is 'Press Start 2P', sans-serif; this is to keep with the arcade feel, and I have sans-serif as the backup.
+  - The font is Press Start 2P, sans-serif, this is to keep with the arcade feel, and I have sans-serif as the backup.
 - **Imagery**
   - There is no need for imagery in this game, as we use emojis to represent our handpicks.